alice-and-eve/2023/index.md

 No more train delays.
 The grand vision of Predictive Maintenance (PdM) using data analytics to predict potential failures so well, so these can be prevented by performing maintenance exactly when and where needed --- thus resulting in switches, signaling systems and signals experiencing no zero downtime.

-While predictive maintenance has its roots in mechanical and civil engineering, I will in this talk elaborate on how computer science lies at the heart of many challenges in predictive maintenance, especially when it comes to automation of the solutions, their specification and verification, multi-stage optimization, the complexity of IT architecture, as well as the organizational embedding of the solutions.
+While predictive maintenance has its roots in mechanical and civil engineering, I will in this talk elaborate on how computer science lies at the heart of many challenges in predictive maintenance, especially when it comes to automation of the solutions, their specification and verification, multi-stage optimization, the complexity of IT architecture, as well as the organizational objectding of the solutions.
 Thus, I hope to inspire the audience to contribute to this beautiful, relevant and exciting field.

 <!--
 - **[Helle Hvid Hansen](https://www.rug.nl/staff/h.h.hansen/?lang=en)**, Associate Professor at University of Groningen